plone/volto/packages/registry/README.md

 The configuration registry supplements the add-on registry.

 It is a facility that stores app configuration to be shared in the app.
-This is where the extensibility and pluggability story for our app lies.

 Let's say that your app is the user interface of a content management system (CMS).
 This CMS uses blocks as its main fundamental unit of content.